maxtkc/mvths-wiki/docs/025aa-frequency-conversion.rst

 | 2.7 kHz     |                       |                            |
 +-------------+-----------------------+----------------------------+

-Find the frequency of the wave
+Find the frequency of the wave.
+Round to the nearest one hundredth for frequency.

 +----------+------------------------+---------------------+
 | Period   | Period ( in seconds)   | Frequency (in Hz)   |